polina-tsvilodub/refpred/analysis/direct-modification/direct-modification_power_bySubj-byItem_write-up.md

 ![](direct-modification_power_bySubj-byItem_write-up_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-Overall, we see that simulations of around 250 subjects already achieve a power of 0.8 and 300 subjects around 0.85, and the number of items does not seem to have a large effect for any number of subjects but 350.
+Overall, we see that simulations of around 250 subjects already achieve a power of 0.8 and 300 subjects around 0.85 for 12 items or more.
+The number of items does not seem to have a large effect for more than 400 subjects.

 #### Attrition rates in the pilots